Dental Implant Prosthetics

 - Dental Crowns

 Crowns popularly come in both porcelain and ceramic, although they can also be composed of acrylic, differing metals, and gold.
-The porcelain and ceramic options will be customized to match the nature color of your teeth.
+The porcelain and ceramic options will be customized to match the natural color of your teeth.
 Crowns are created in a dental lab and are customized for your face and jaw.
 Dental crowns are used to remedy a variety of dental issues, but for dental implants the crown is placed on the end of the implant.
 It looks and performs just like a natural tooth.

 - Tooth Bridges